Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

-# Binary Species Classification and Augmentation from Bio-acoustic Data
+# Binary Species Classification and Augmentation using Bio-acoustic Data

 ## Business Case (or Motivation?)